Revised August 2019

 Yes.
 Horses, ponies, donkeys, mules and zebras must have an equine passport, even if they never leave their field.
 This is applicable across the United Kingdom as stated in the following regulations:

-- England: The Horse Passports Regulations 2009
+- England: The Equine Identification (England) Regulations 2018

-- Wales: Equine Identification (Wales) Regulations 2009
+- Wales: The Equine Identification (Wales) Regulations 2019

 The legislation states that owners or keepers with the primary responsibility for the care of the horse, have a legal duty to ensure that the horse is correctly identified.